project-meucci/thimm.github.io/docs/Agtech - So What?/Unscrambling-go-to-market-and-brand-in-alternative-protein-with-tanja-bogumil-perfeggt.md

 ---
-title: Unscrambling Go-to-Market and Brand in Alternative Protein, with Tanja Bogumil, Perfeggt
+title: Unscrambling Go To Market And Brand In Alternative Protein With Tanja Bogumil Perfeggt
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Agtech - So What?
 (2022-04-06)